 The Sandvik Coromant Gimo tool production plant in Sweden has been recognized by the World Economic Forum as an advanced Industry 4.0 facility.

-The Sandvik Coromant tool production plant at Gimo, north of Stockholm, Sweden, is a highly automated facility that fully embraces the many benefits of digitally connected manufacturing.
-This was recently acknowledged by the World Economic Forum, which announced Gimo as one of its global “lighthouse” sites.
+The Sandvik Coromant tool production plant at Gimo, north of Stockholm, is a highly-automated facility that fully embraces the many benefits of digitally-connected manufacturing.
+This was recently acknowledged by the World Economic Forum which announced Gimo as one of its global “lighthouse” sites.
 Each lighthouse is selected from a survey of over 1,000 manufacturing units based on their success in adopting digital technologies and demonstrating tangible benefits.

-“People talk about lean production techniques such as single minute exchange of dies, but we wanted to go further than that.
-We wanted zero labor setup,” says Matiasson.
+“People talk about lean production techniques such as single minute exchange of die, but we wanted to go further than that.
+We wanted zero labour set up,” says Matiasson.

-Engineers now collect data from across the production facility—from the robots, the CNC machines and even from the cutting tools themselves.
-Once this data is extracted and analyzed, it can present valuable insight into equipment health.
+Engineers now collect data from across the production facility – from the robots, the CNC machines, and even from the cutting tools themselves.
+Once this data is extracted and analysed, it can present valuable insight into equipment health.
 That information can in turn be used to predict and prevent failure, and therefore improve plant efficiency.

-Despite these notable technical advances, and the lighthouse recognition from the Word Economic Forum, the journey to digitalization at Gimo never stops.
+Despite these notable technical advances, and the lighthouse recognition from the Word Economic Forum, the journey to digitalisation at Gimo never stops.